Legacy-TacticalGamingInteractive/fivem_legacy_bees_southls/README.md

 Support: https://discord.gg/tactical

-Create a #support ticket and ask for LEGACY regarding purchased map from Tebex.
+Create a #support ticket and ask for LEGACY regarding FiveM map

 VERSION 1.0
 MAY 20 2023.